SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 - Toasts work as expected but the MSDN documentation still today is wrong and it took me quite a while to piece together several other examples on the web to get it to work, bit when it does, it is very reliable.
 - Raw notifications are very basic and work as expected, just do not exceed 1024 bytes
-- Tile updates proved to be the hardest, not because of it is function but rather it is reaction from the network, it seems you can only send either a tile (image) or a tile update (text and count) but not both.&nbsp; Also even with the immediate schedule, it can still take several minutes for the tile to update (this last was very frustrating as it did not look like it was working), tile images are the slowest.
+- Tile updates proved to be the hardest, not because of it is function but rather it is reaction from the network, it seems you can only send either a tile (image) or a tile update (text and count) but not both.
+Also even with the immediate schedule, it can still take several minutes for the tile to update (this last was very frustrating as it did not look like it was working), tile images are the slowest.

-It is all driven by the “SendtoPhone” function which will read parameters from the View Model and enact the notification.&nbsp; I have also included the Local Tile update function currently on the device to update the image (and only the image?) on the device, this is more reliable than network tile image updates, so I would recommend using that.&nbsp; Text and count updates work perfectly which is why you see them in most samples. (however if you send a tile and then the text it will overlay them, but tile sometimes overwrites everything?)
+It is all driven by the “SendtoPhone” function which will read parameters from the View Model and enact the notification.
+I have also included the Local Tile update function currently on the device to update the image (and only the image?) on the device, this is more reliable than network tile image updates, so I would recommend using that.
+Text and count updates work perfectly which is why you see them in most samples. (however if you send a tile and then the text it will overlay them, but tile sometimes overwrites everything?)

 You may get lost a bit looking at the Tile Notification, when an image is provided it goes through several stages in the View model: